Postgraduate Open Afternoon 5 September 2018

 - Latin America in the Modern World

-A minimum of an upper-second class honours degree in Politics or a related discipline.
-Students should also have IELTS 7 (including 7 in the writing component), if your first language is not English.
+A minimum of an upper-second class honours degree in a related discipline.
+IELTS 7 (including 6.5 in the writing component) for applicants requiring language qualification.

 Students from outside of the UK help form a global community here at Queen Mary.
 For detailed country specific entry requirements please visit the International section of our website.
 If your first language is not English, you must provide evidence of your English language proficiency.
 You can find details on our English language entry requirements here: www.qmul.ac.uk/international/languagerequirements